 Factors associated with surveillance

 We investigated a range of factors that could possibly have influenced the likelihood of surveillance pouchoscopy being carried out.
 These included: a diagnosis of PSC, documented clinical history of pouchitis, indication for colectomy, duration of disease and duration with pouch as well as the specialty of the supervising clinician.
 The results of our univariate analysis can be seen in table 4.
-None of the clinician or patient-related factors we analysed appeared to confer a significantly increased likelihood of patients undergoing surveillance pouchoscopy, except dysplasia or cancer being the indication for colectomy or a history of PSC.
-Based on BSG guidance, these groups would qualify as high-risk and annual pouchoscopy with biopsy should be considered.
+Patients with a longer UC duration, under the care of a surgeon or with a clinical history of pouchitis appeared significantly more likely to have undergone at least one surveillance pouchoscopy.
+In addition, patients with PSC and those having undergone colectomy for dysplasia or CRC were also more likely to undergo surveillance.
+Based on BSG guidance, patients with a history of PSC or dysplasia/CRC would qualify as high-risk, meaning annual pouchoscopy with biopsy should be considered.
 Based on these criteria, 26 patients in our cohort would be considered high-risk (22 with a history of CRC/dysplasia, 4 PSC, including 5 patients with both).
 This group had a median pouch duration of 11.2 (7.2-14.6) years.
 Of the 26 high-risk patients 23 (88%) had undergone at least one pouchoscopy, whilst 3 (12%) had none (one PSC patient with a pouch for 9.9 years, one patient with previous CRC and a pouch for 14.1 years and one patient with previous HGD and a pouch for 18.9 years).
 21/26 (81%) had undergone at least one pouchoscopy specifically for surveillance.
 For the 18 high-risk patients who had undergone more than one pouchoscopy (for any indication), the median interval between pouchoscopies was 23.3 months (12-122).

 Endoscopic practices at pouchoscopy